Man killed, another wounded in Gresham shooting: police

-CHICAGO -- A man was fatally shot and another wounded Monday in Gresham on the South Side.
+CHICAGO -- A man was fatally shot and another wounded Monday in Gresham on the South Side, police said.

-They were on the porch about 9:30 p.m. in the 8500 block of South Sangamon Street when someone in a vehicle fired shots, Chicago police said.
+According to Chicago police, two men were on the porch about 9:30 p.m. in the 8500 block of South Sangamon Street when someone in a vehicle fired shots.

 One man was shot in the head and neck, police said.
 He was pronounced dead at the University of Chicago Medical Center.